gcallah/hambone/chaps/chap3.md

 him.
 Who knows, maybe when he been gone half a year, ain't nobody in the whole town still remember him."

-Before Camellia could respond, the reverend Hemingway, from the microphone at his pulpit, said, "Good evenings, folks, and praise the Lord!"
+Before Camellia could respond, the Reverend Hemingway, from the microphone at his pulpit, said, "Good evenings, folks, and praise the Lord!"

 "Praise the Lord!" the congregation called back.